Skip to main content

 Walnuts (J.regia) in Latvia: a short history

-Actually, there are a lot of walnuts in Latvia.
-Most of trees are in the western part of the country, but I find more and more of them in the eastern part of Latvia with quite harsh winters.
-The oldest trees I guess, is older than 100 years.
+Actually, Latvia is home to a significant number of walnuts.
+Most of the trees are found in the western part of the country, but I am increasingly finding them in the eastern part of Latvia, which experiences quite harsh winters.
+The oldest trees, I guess, is older than 100 years.
 Some trees in quite old age have been frozen down to earth and then grown back.

-• Most of trees are propagated by seed on site (up to the 1990s) or the youngest trees (from about 2000) have been bought from nurseries as seedlings.
+• Most of the trees are propagated by seed on site (up to the 1990s), or the youngest trees (from about 2000) have been bought from nurseries as seedlings.
 Seed origin: Ukraine, Moldova, Caucasus, and middle Asia.
 Only a few trees have a Western European origin.

 • Oldest trees have experienced very cold temperatures during winters (-30 to -40 °C)